Capital Gains Tax changes

 When Capital Gains Tax is due on disposals of assets, such as a property, tax is payable on any ‘gain’ made i.e. sales price minus purchase price.

-As we are specifically considering residential property in this instance the rates of CGT that will be applicable are 18% for basic rate tax payers and 28% for higher rate taxpayers – these are chargeable on any gain made (remember the gain could push you into higher rate tax bracket).
+As we are specifically considering residential property in this instance the rates of CGT that will be applicable are 18% for basic rate tax payers and 24% for 24/25 tax year (was 28%) for higher rate taxpayers – these are chargeable on any gain made (remember the gain could push you into higher rate tax bracket).
 Previously CGT was reported on your self-assessment tax return which is due by 31 January after the end of relevant tax year ( a tax year runs from 6 April to 5 April).
 There is now an option for residential properties where you can report online via your personal tax account using HMRC’s ‘real time’ CGT service.

 Are there any Capital Gains Tax exemptions?